by Lisa McGrimmon

 How do you approach product development for your handmade business?
 Do you have a system for determining whether a product will be a smart addition to your business?

 This week, we'll explore issues around product development and take a very business-focused approach to developing handmade products.

-Those who love to plan and strategize will enjoy this approach.
-Those who prefer to freely create in the studio may find it challenges their preferred way of working.
+If you love to plan and strategize, you will enjoy this approach.
+If you prefer to freely create in the studio, you may find it challenges your preferred way of working.

 Do know that I'm not asking you to take all of the joy and spontaneity out of creating.
 I am asking you to think about how you can make your product the best of its kind and a fantastic fit for your customers' expectations.
-Apply your creativity to strategic product development without compromising your creative ideals.
+It is possible to apply your creativity to strategic product development without compromising your creative ideals.

 The articles this week are a three-part series on product development.
 First, we'll look at how to assess the potential risks and benefits of a product to decide if it has good potential.
 Next, you'll discover how to create a prototype of your product and test it.
 Finally, you'll learn how to check out and learn from your competitors.

-How to research your competitors and look for weaknesses.
-Find holes in the market you can fill and discover ways to improve your own product to stand out from the crowd.
+How to improve you product with competitor research.
+Find weaknesses in your product and theirs.
+Discover holes in the market you can fill and learn ways to improve your own product to stand out from the crowd.

 I'm thrilled that thousands of craft artists have signed up for the Craft Professional email alerts.
 If you've reached this page by surfing around the site, and you'd like to get the weekly email updates, simply add your best email address in the form below.